Pond hockey: Equipment

 Because pond hockey discourages hard physical contact, the equipment involved is basic.
 Hockey helmets are not mandatory, but recently the trend has been to wear a helmet for apparent safety reasons, also shin pads have evolved into popular use.
 Most pond hockey enthusiasts also decide to wear gloves, because of the temperature and because gloves provide safety from unintentional slashing from hockey sticks, or skates.
 Other equipment involved corresponds directly to basic ice hockey equipment such as a hockey stick, skates, and a hockey puck.
 Depending on player and equipment availability as well as proximity to the pond hockey rink, a typical hockey net can be seen being used.
-However, in very classic pick-up pond hockey, the game is planned quite spontaneously and quickly and the idea of a net could be abandoned.
+However, in classic pick-up pond hockey, the game is planned quite spontaneously and quickly and the idea of a net could be abandoned.
 In this case, the goal could be defined by almost anything, but is usually clothing or footwear.